Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Large apartment complexes or high rise apartments are the single most common housing type in Miami, accounting for 55.76% of the city's housing units.
-Other types of housing that are prevalent in Miami include single-family detached homes ( 24.79%), row houses and other attached homes ( 10.04%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 8.37%).
+Large apartment complexes or high rise apartments are the single most common housing type in Miami, accounting for 56.76% of the city's housing units.
+Other types of housing that are prevalent in Miami include single-family detached homes ( 24.68%), row houses and other attached homes ( 9.76%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 8.37%).
 Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 Miami is dominated by renter-occupied one, two, or no bedrooms apartments.
 70.94% of Miami's dwellings are rentals.